WDTK: WJLB

-WMBC's call letters were changed to WJLB in 1939 after the station was acquired by John Lord Booth (who renamed the station for himself).
+WMBC's call sign was changed to WJLB in 1939 after the station was acquired by John Lord Booth (who renamed the station for himself).
 In 1941, with the enactment of the North American Regional Broadcasting Agreement (NARBA), the station moved to its current home of 1400 kHz.
 Being a small independent station, WJLB relied on brokered programming to pay the bills.

 Many of the paid shows were ethnic.
 This included many programs targeted toward Detroit's African-American community.
 One of WJLB's most popular programs during its early years was the Interracial Goodwill Hour, a jazz and R&B show hosted by later Cleveland radio legend Bill Randle.

 By the 1960s, WJLB had competition for Detroit's black audience in the form of 1440 AM WCHB and later 107.5 FM WGPR.
 At that point, WJLB evolved into a mostly R&B and soul music station, using the slogan "Tiger Radio" for a time in the late 1960s.
 Perhaps WJLB's most well-known personality in the 1960s and 1970s was Martha Jean "The Queen" Steinberg.
 She was one of the first successful female air personalities in Detroit, best known for her trademark line, "I betcha!"
 On the evening of July 23, 1967 Steinberg got the station to cancel its regular programing and let her do a broadcast encouraging people to stop rioting.
 In the early 1970s, Steinberg led the WJLB air staff in protesting the fact that the station employed no African-Americans outside of the air personalities.

 WMZK and WQBH

-In 1980, in response to the growing popularity of FM radio, WJLB-AM 1400 switched call signs and formats with its ethnic sister station, WMZK-FM 97.9.
+In 1980, in response to the growing popularity of FM radio, WJLB 1400 switched call signs and formats with its ethnic sister station, WMZK-FM 97.9.
 WJLB-FM began broadcasting an urban contemporary format and has been among top-rated station in Detroit.
 However, WJLB-FM dropped Steinberg's show.
-Meanwhile, the AM station took the WMZK call letters and its ethnic format.
+Meanwhile, the AM station took the callsign WMZK and its ethnic format.

 Martha Jean the Queen found herself without a radio home until 1982, when a Steinberg-led group, the TXZ Corporation, purchased WMZJ 1400 AM.
-The call letters were switched to WQBH (standing for the Queen Broadcasts Here).
+The callsign was switched to WQBH (standing for the Queen Broadcasts Here).
 WQBH took on a full-service format of R&B and urban gospel music, along with African-American oriented talk which would continue for over two decades.
 With backing from the Michigan National Bank, Steinberg took full ownership of WQBH (as "Queen's Broadcasting Corporation") in 1997.
 After Steinberg's death in January 2000, ownership of the station reverted to a consortium of her three daughters and the Order of the Fisherman Ministry.
 WQBH continued to air broadcasts of Steinberg's past programs after her death.